Orlando Technology Lawyers

 Technology attorneys in the government sector help to draft, create, and enforce technology laws on a federal and state level.
 Technology law in the government sector focuses on privacy rights and intellectual property.

-Private-sector technology lawyers are those that help businesses understand and plan for any technological issues that may arise.
+Private-sector technology lawyers are those who help businesses understand and plan for any technological issues that may arise.
 Technology lawyers also counsel companies on the rights and obligations existing at the state and federal level when using technology.

 These rights and obligations specifically concern the privacy of information acquired from customers and individuals using the services and products of these private companies.